-- Approves \$3 million General Fund for 2018-19 and on-going, with associated trailer bill language, for a Child Support Administrative Augmentation. - Approves the May Revision request for an increase of \$703,000 to reflect revised forecasts of child support collections.
+- Approves \$3 million General Fund for 2018-19 (one-time) with associated trailer bill language, for a Child Support Administrative Augmentation. - Approves the May Revision request for an increase of \$703,000 to reflect revised forecasts of child support collections.